 The benefits of installing the weeping tile system are the followings:

-• Low Maintenance Waterproofing solution: During the installation phase, the pipes are wrapped with garden fabric and laid on a bed of gravel so that the pipe doesn’t get blocked with soil, weed, or any debris to ensure its longevity and prolonged use of the drainage system.
-Occasional inspection and cleaning suffice in this scenario.
+- Low Maintenance Waterproofing solution: During the installation phase, the pipes are wrapped with garden fabric and laid on a bed of gravel so that the pipe doesn’t get blocked with soil, weed, or any debris to ensure its longevity and prolonged use of the drainage system.
+Occasional inspection and cleaning suffice in this scenario, but it’s important to understand how and why weeping tiles can get clogged to ensure long-term efficiency.

 What is a French Drain?

 Now we proceed to the latter half of the drain tile vs the French drain, so let’s understand the working of the French drain.
 A French drain is a basement waterproofing system that uses perforated pipe laid on a trench to redirect surface water and groundwater from penetrating the house’s walls and pumping away where it does not harm the property.
-The French drain is a type of exterior weeping system that prevents the soil’s over-saturation.
+If you’d like a detailed breakdown of the process, check out our full guide on how does a French drain work.

 By and large, the use of weeping tiles and French drain is predominantly the same- preventing water from entering the basements and damaging the property.
 However, the differentiation factor between the two is the installation of the system.
 The French drain system is installed on the ground level over a trench filled with gravel and rocks just below the surface to redirect the water to a septic tank drainage area to keep the property dry and flood-free.
 It is mandatory to conduct regular inspections and cleaning of the French drain to make them last long.